bambooforest/IntroDataScience_Spring_2022/README.md

 * https://www.callingbullshit.org

 The book is in Moodle.
 Please practice [critical reading](https://faculty.washington.edu/ebender/critical_reading.pdf).
-We will begin each class with a presentation and disucssion of the reading.
-Bring your opinion, criticism, and questions about the readings.
+We will begin each class with a presentation by student(s) and then a disucssion of the reading.
+The presentation should be a short summary of the chapter (~10-15 minutes), in your own thoughts, in powerpoint or similar program.
+Everyone else should brng their opinions, criticisms, and questions about the reading.

-Lectures will be followed by practicals and will be given and done in class.
+Lectures will be given in class and they will be followed by practical in class work.

 Homework will include courses from [DataCamp](https://www.datacamp.com).
 They are due before the next lecture.
 For example, Lecture 2 (March 2) “Writing scientific reports”; homework is the interactive course “Reporting with R Markdown”.
 It is due before Lecture 3 on March 9.